GrinonBarrett/Taksidos/Placeholder Creature.md

 **Wrestler**: The canucorryn has the Wrestling skill.

-**Web**: The canucorryn is capable of producing up to 3 yards of web a day.
-This web functions as rope with a weight of .15 per yard and strength 315.
-The web itself can burn, but is not easily deteriorated by fire.
-The web can burn for 1d20+d12 minutes before it starts to degrade, at which point it loses 10 strength per minute.
-Once extinguished, the web can only continue to resist fire if it is ignited by the canucorryn.
-The web is resistant to natural degradation.
+**Web**: The arbreberakhor is capable of producing up to 3 yards of web a day.
+This web functions as rope with a weight of .2 pound per yard and strength 400. *The web is resistant to natural degradation*.

-**Set Ablaze**: As an action or reaction, the canucorryn can ignite its web, venom, or any other flammable material/surface it is touching ablaze.
+**Spectral Burst**: The arbreberakhor can cast wyrdings, but only knows the Spectral Busrt spell.

 **Terrifying Leap**: Once per encounter, the canucorryn may quadruple its leap distance.